nillworld/nillworld-web/VanillaJS/fortpolio/README.md

 >This page was inspired from Apple product page.

->It focus on introduce who Nill is, what Nill think.
+>It focus on introduce who I am, what I think.

->It can not explain enough, but you would be know what kind of person Nill is.
+>It can not explain enough, but you would feel who I am.